 Payment of the Bonds.
-Interest on the Bonds is payable at the rates per annum set forth on the inside front cover page hereof, on November 1, 2016 and each May 1 and November 1 thereafter (each, an "Interest Payment Date") until maturity.
+Interest on the Bonds is payable at the rates per annum set forth on the inside front cover page hereof, on November 1, 2017 and each May 1 and November 1 thereafter (each, an "Interest Payment Date") until maturity.
 The Bonds will be issued in the form of fully registered Bonds in the principal amount of \$5,000 each or any integral multiple thereof.
 Interest on the Bonds will be computed on the basis of a year consisting of 360 days and twelve 30-day months.
 Principal on the Bonds is payable on the dates and in the amounts set forth on the inside front cover page hereof.

-Interest on the Bonds is payable from the Interest Payment Date next preceding the date of authentication thereof unless (a) a Bond is authenticated on or before an Interest Payment Date and after the close of business on the fifteenth day of the month preceding such Interest Payment Date (a "Record Date"), in which event it will bear interest from such Interest Payment Date, (b) a Bond is authenticated on or before the first Record Date, in which event interest thereon will be payable from the Closing Date, or (c) interest on any Bond is in default as of the date of authentication thereof, in which event interest thereon will be payable from the date to which interest has been paid in full.
+Interest on the Bonds is payable from the Interest Payment Date next preceding the date of authentication thereof unless (i) a Bond is authenticated on or before an Interest Payment Date and after the close of business on the fifteenth day of the month preceding such Interest Payment Date (a "Record Date"), in which event it will bear interest from such Interest Payment Date, (ii) a Bond is authenticated on or before the first Record Date, in which event interest thereon will be payable from the Closing Date, or (iii) interest on any Bond is in default as of the date of authentication thereof, in which event interest thereon will be payable from the date to which interest has been paid in full.
 Interest is payable on each Interest Payment Date to the persons in whose names the ownership of the Bonds is registered on the Registration Books at the close of business on the immediately preceding Record Date, except as provided below.
-Interest on any Bond which is not punctually paid or duly provided for on any Interest Payment Date is payable to the person in whose name the ownership of such Bond is registered on the Registration Books at the close of business on a special record date for the payment of such defaulted interest to be fixed by the Trustee, notice of which is given to such Owner by first-class mail not less than 10 days prior to such special record date.
+Interest shall be paid by check of the Trustee mailed by first class mail, postage prepaid, on each Interest Payment Date to the Bond Owners at their respective addresses shown on the Registration Books as of the close of business on the preceding Record Date.